 The Umbrella sky project started in Portugal in 2011/12.
 Since then several locations around the globe have adopted the uplifting art project.
 There have been several places in Japan that have mimicked the art installation over the last few years.
 But this one in Metsa will be the biggest to date.

-Metsa are using 1,000 umbrellas stretching over a 100 meter area.
-The area is open until 9 pm at night so you can see the umbrellas lit up at night too.
-They are using different colour umbrellas to give the illusion of a rainbow along entrance road.
+Both areas are open until 9 pm at night so you can see the umbrellas lit up at night too.
+They are using different color umbrellas to give the illusion of a rainbow along entrance road.
 The lakeside display aims to create a “warm light” image and will use different color umbrellas to entrance road. **Dependent on the situation with the Coronavirus**

-During the period there will also be a pop up shop selling various types of umbrellas and products with umbrella motif.
-There will be a display in the workshop area (from the ceiling) with different types of umbrella shapes, some with animal motifs.
-There are also workshops scheduled during the display period.
-Workshops are charged.
-Price varies according to what type of workshop.
-They will also have a limited period exclusive rainbow cheese cake for sale (540 yen per slice) while the Umbrella Sky Project is running.
+In 2019, there were pop up shops selling various types of umbrellas and products with umbrella motif.
+There was also a display in the workshop area (from the ceiling) with different types of umbrella shapes, some with animal motifs.
+They also had workshops scheduled during the display period.
+In 2020 the workshop offers you the chance to make your own custom design umbrella for 2800 yen.
+They also have limited edition desserts during the event period.
+Unfortunately in 2021 there are currently no workshops scheduled.

 Metsa Village Information and Access

 Hours: Open 10 am to 9 pm seven days a week.
 The market hall closes at 8 pm.